The Party (band): Damon Pampolina

 Damon Philip Pampolina (b.
 April 6, 1975) dabbled in acting for a few years.
 He left show business for a while to work in real estate in Southern California.
 According to Pampolina on the recent E!
 True Hollywood Story chronicling MMC, he is also behind StreetNetwork TV, a Myspace-inspired Web site for artists waiting to be discovered.
 He also wants to get back into acting on a network show and has appeared in several commercials.
 In a February 2011 interview with OK!
 Magazine, he revealed that he had a 10-year-long relationship with former MMC cast member Brandy Brown-Pendleton, who was also a proposed member of the Party.
-He also reteamed with Albert to form the hip hop duo NDecent Proposal.
+He also reteamed with Fields to form the hip hop duo NDecent Proposal.
 He is currently living in Texas with his wife Jennifer and son Roman Valentino Pampolina and works for PRP Entertainment, where he is a host and is a co-owner with his father.